oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 $ helm delete weblogic-operator -n weblogic-operator-namespace
 ```

-Then install the 3.x operator using the [installation](#install-the-operator-helm-chart) instructions above.
+Then install the 3.x operator using the [installation](#install-the-operator-helm-chart-from-operator-source) instructions.

 The following instructions will be applicable to upgrade operators within the 3.x release family
 as additional versions are released.